Skip to header Skip to Content Skip to Footer

 For information on graduate assistantships at UNCW outside of the MPA program, click here.

 These resources are designed to assist our students and alumni in their job searches.
-Please take a look at the following websites and announcements to find that perfect position for you.
+Please take a look at the following websites and announcements to find the perfect position for you.

 We also send announcements via the listservs as we receive them.
 Be sure that you are on one of the MPA listservs.
 The MPA program does not serve as a staffing agency, so please contact the hiring agencies directly for additional information.